singerdmx/flutter-quill/flutter_quill_extensions/README.md

 ### 📦 Embed Blocks

-[Flutter_quill](https://pub.dev/packages/flutter_quill) provides an interface for all the users to provide their implementations for embed blocks.
+The [flutter_quill](https://pub.dev/packages/flutter_quill) provides an interface for all the users to provide their implementations for embed blocks.

-Implementations for image, video, and formula embed blocks are proved in this package.
+Implementations for image, video embed blocks are provided in this package.

 The instructions for using the embed blocks are in the [Usage](#-usage) section.